shreya27tripathi/Student-Management-System/README.md

 # Student-Management-System
-This is my first project developed during my 12th grade using python-SQL connectivity
+This is my first project developed  using python-SQL connectivity

 •	This software helps store and manage essential personal details of the students as well as their academic details.